emmanuelmailukyalo/alx-low_level_programming2/0x04-more_functions_nested_loops/README.md

+#0.
+Function that checks for upper case
 #1.
-Function that checks for upper case
+Check if a number is a digit
 #2.
-Check if a number is a digit
+Multiplying two integers